rehierl/node-tree-outliner/2-0-core-design/5-1-sxs-relation.md

 inner sections, and (2) a section is a parent section of an inner section, if it is the inner section's parent section in the corresponding section tree.

 Note that both definitions are related with each other.
-That is, because all parent sections of a subsection (definition 1) are elements of the rooted path of sections which begins in the root section and ends in the subsection's parent section (definition 2).
+That is because all parent sections of a subsection (definition 1) are elements of the rooted path of sections which begins in the root section and ends in the subsection's parent section (definition 2).
 Which is, because any section *not* in that path